 Elliot Grove has developed a clear process that will assist you in producing, directing and selling your first feature film.
 This is the step-by-step method which launches successful careers.
 Movies like Pi, The Blair Witch Project, Chuck and Buck, Clerks and El Mariachi were all made using the principles that are demonstrated through lecture and video clips on this course.

-The writers, directors or producers of Lock, Stock and Two Smoking Barrels, Waking Ned, Sliding Doors, Shawn of the Dead, Slumdog Millionare and Memento have all attended this intensive seminar before making their first films.
+The writers, directors or producers of Lock, Stock and Two Smoking Barrels, Waking Ned, Sliding Doors, Shaun of the Dead, Slumdog Millionaire and Memento have all attended this intensive seminar before making their first films.
 You can too.